All Episodes

 She's kind of on the left side.

-Uh let me think.
+Let me think.

-Can you bring up the liberation?
+Can you bring up the inspiration?

 Well, you know, we don't talk about MSNBC on this program much.

-Um and it's not Friday.
+And it's not Friday.

-And she was like going out of her head, and she's on the left, she couldn't believe what he was saying.
+And she was like going out of her head and she's on the left.

 I haven't heard this.

-You mean if you just say something that Obama doesn't like he come get you?
+You mean if you just say something that Obama doesn't like, he come get you?

-Basically, he was saying if he can say if that panel, he said no one man should have the right, but we know if he created the Wait, wait a minute.
+Basically, he was saying if he considered, if that panel, he said no one man should have the right, but we know if he created.

 What panel?